dynek/teamspeak-qpkg/README.md

 This has to be done manually upon each release - Feel free to participate if you feel like writing a script to make things better :-)

-File qpkg\qpkg.conf contains information about QPKG.
+File `src/qpkg.conf` contains information about QPKG.
 You will most likely want to change `QPKG_VER` (*As a matter of information, ending integer is increased upon each release*).

-Make sure [QDK](http://wiki.qnap.com/wiki/QPKG_Development_Guidelines) is installed on your QNAP and simply run from qpkg directory:
+Make sure [QDK](http://wiki.qnap.com/wiki/QPKG_Development_Guidelines) is installed on your QNAP and simply run from qpkg / src directory:

 	qbuild --force-config

-Build result will be located in qpkg\build.
+Build result will be located in src/build.